 Her husband, Ethan Finkelstein, a marketing strategist, is passionate about antique homes as well, and has happy childhood memories of visiting his grandparents’ 18th-century, 200-acre New Hampshire farmhouse.
 When that home eventually landed on the market, it was too pricey for the couple.
 So they started searching for an affordable fixer-upper which led to the launch in 2016 of their uber-popular Instagram account @cheapoldhouses which (as of press time) has 1.8 million followers.
 “For many people of our generation, even those with decently paying jobs, owning a home right now is really hard,” says Elizabeth, 38.
 “It’s a pipe dream for so many, especially our younger millennial Insta followers.
 They’re living in expensive cities and putting [most] of their money toward rent, especially now because of the Covid market.”

 For Ethan, 41, buying an old fixer-upper is a way to achieve independence.
 “I think it’s the opportunity to dream a different dream,” he says.
 “If you buy a million-dollar house in the Hudson Valley, you’ll be in debt for 30 years.”
 So, for me, [restoration] offers a little bit of financial freedom, creative exploration, and not fitting in a cookie-cutter mold.
 What we are most enthused about are the hundreds of stories of people who purchased these houses off our social feed.
-[We love] seeing people across the country move into their own place, their piece of the American pie, and not having to go into debt while doing it.”
+We love seeing people across the country move into their own place, their piece of the American pie, and not having to go into debt while doing it.
+Finding the right support from movers like those from the best moving company in Utah can make this transition even smoother and more cost-effective.”